ansys/allie-flowkit-python/README.md

     ```

 3. **Define your custom function:**
-- Add your function to ``custom_endpoint.py``, explicitly defining the input and output using Pydantic models.
+- Add your function to ``custom_endpoint.py``, explicitly defining the input and output using Pydantic models, and the category and display name of the function.

     **custom_endpoint.py**:
     ```python